 Reduce impact on joints

-Additionally, the hot water of a hot tub can have a soothing impact on joints.
+Additionally, hot water from a hot tub can soothe joints.
 If chronic pain prevents you from working out or building a routine, you can do it in a hot tub.
 Both treat the pain and reduce pressure, allowing you to build muscle and strength.

 Help train for endurance